How to open a company in Malaysia

 Overall, the limited liability partnership (LLP) is designed to act as a private company, in which the partners are not personally liable for the debts of the company, but which has fewer compliance requirements and an audit exemption as well.
 The LLP needs for its incorporation at least two partners, who can be natural persons or corporate bodies.

-The compulsory requirements for company incorporation in Malaysia in this case stipulate that the LLP must have at least one compliance officer who is a Malaysian citizen and who currently resides in this country (and who is at least 18 years old).
+The compulsory requirements for company formation in Malaysia in this case stipulate that the LLP must have at least one compliance officer who is a Malaysian citizen and who currently resides in this country (and who is at least 18 years old).
 Just like in the case of other company types, the LLP must have an official registered address, which can be a residential or commercial address.

 Investors have to be aware that the LLP is taxed as a company and that this entity is founded based on a partnership agreement.
 Non-resident investors are also allowed to start an LLP in Malaysia.
 Also, although the LLP benefits from simpler compliance requirements, from an accounting point of view, the company must prepare specific accounting documents and maintain them throughout the financial year.
 More importantly, the LLP is obliged to maintain the accounting records for a period of seven years.